SpaceTAKA/FRIDAY_CarSimu/README.md

 2. Input to unknown dynamics and get `dx`
 3. Update state `x = x + dx*dt`

-They repeat the three steps in each iteration of for-loop.
-They try to achieve better perfomance in their own way.
-For example, State Feedback works as follows:
+They repeat the three steps in each iteration of for-loop to achieve better perfomance in their own way.
+For example, State Feedback (LQR) works as follows:
 ```
   u_sf[i]= -np.dot(K,x_sf[i-1,:]-r[i,:]) + ur #1.
 Decide control input